Yes, The Queen is listed as an 'author' on our R packages

 Note, however, that Her Majesty’s

-role not as a package author (aut
+role not as a package author (aut) but as the copyright holder (cph).

 It’s common practice in many companies to attribute copyright to your employer, and there are several R packages that list a company as copyright holder.